Colorado River Water Conservation District

 The General Fund provides for directors, legal, administrative and engineering expenses of the District.
 Additionally, this Fund provides for studies, planning and diligence on various projects.
 The District, in cooperation with other governmental agencies, performs feasibility and cost effectiveness studies on these various projects.

-The General Fund is funded by a property tax mill levy, S.O. tax, miscellaneous income, reimbursements, and interest earnings.
+The 2021 General Fund draft budget is $7,919,323.
+This is funded by a property tax on a mill levy (still to be determined), S.O. tax, miscellaneous income, reimbursements, and interest earnings.
+We believe these budgets comply with the Colorado Constitution Article X, Section 20 and other budget laws.

 Capital Projects Fund

 The Capital Projects Fund consists of the Capital Reserve Fund.
 The primary purpose of the Capital Projects Fund is to support Capital Acquisition and Capital Improvements for and within the District.
-In 1998 a Capital Project Grant Program was started making funds available for project assistance and emergency project assistance within the District.
+In 1998 a Capital Project Grant Program was started, making funds available for project assistance and emergency project assistance within the District.
+Initially this was funded with annual interest earnings on the Capital Projects Fund.
+The grant program for project assistance has been suspended due to insufficient funds, however there is still an emergency grant program in place.
+The total 2021 draft budget for the Capital Projects Fund is $3,727,673.

 Water Projects Enterprise

 This fund was established originally in 1985 as the Rock Creek Fund (now the Enterprise Fund) to operate and maintain the Wolford Mountain Project and to construct, operate and maintain other storage and conservation projects.
-In 1998 the Enterprise Fund became a shareholder in The Eagle Park Reservoir Company, purchasing an initial 300 acre feet of water.
+In 1998 the Enterprise Fund became a shareholder in The Eagle Park Reservoir Company, purchasing initial 300 acre feet of yield.
 The Memorandum of Understanding which resulted in the initial creation of the Company as Phase I of a larger Eagle Basin Project contemplates the construction of additional projects for West Slope uses.
 In 2000, the Enterprise began purchasing contracts for water delivery from Ruedi Reservoir from the US Bureau of Reclamation.
 The initial contracts in 2000 were for 1,200 acre feet of water.
 In 2003, the Enterprise Fund purchased an additional 520 acre feet, in 2007, an additional 5,000 acre feet, and in 2013, an additional 4,683.50 acre feet.
-The 2013 purchase was initiated in the Capital Projects Fund and will be purchased by the Enterprise Fund on an as need basis.
+The 2013 purchase was initiated in the Capital projects Fund and will be purchased by the Enterprise fund on an as needed basis.
+In 2008, the enlargement of an existing dam and reservoir on Elkhead Creek, tributary to the Yampa River near Craig was completed.